pbeaucage/AFL-hardware/LoaderV2Docs/index.md

 ## Overview

-The Autonomous Formulation Lab (AFL) is a modular hardware system designed to be the make complex liquid formulations on-the-fly and transfer them pneumatically to one or more measurement instruments.
+The Autonomous Formulation Lab (AFL) is a modular hardware system designed to make complex liquid formulations on-the-fly and transfer them pneumatically to one or more measurement instruments.
 It is the physical world "body" of the AFL-agent codebase, which seeks to provide orders-of-magnitude acceleration in mapping complex soft matter phase diagrams.
 It is built around a pipetting robot, presently only Opentrons OT-2 robots are supported (but Jubilee support is in development), but the pneumatic sample transfer system is custom, open hardware.
 This manual describes the construction of a complete AFL platform

 >!!
 A forward: these instructions assume some basic "scientific handyperson" skills: use of hand and power tools such as drills and screwdrivers, basic soldering, etc. These tasks have different hazard profiles than many scientific/experimental activities, but are hazardous nonetheless, in fact far more people lose eyesight due to chips from drilling than from laboratory chemical spills.
 Be vigilant and get help if you don't know how to do something safely, follow your institution's rules, and stay safe.